cuiyongbo/hello-world/my_wiki/programmer_note/python/str_methods.rst

 .. method:: str.find(sub[, start[, end]])
 .. method:: str.rfind(sub[, start[, end]])

-   Return the lowest index in the string where substring *sub* is found within the slice ``s[start:end]``.
+   Return the lowest/highest index in the string where substring *sub* is found within the slice ``s[start:end]``.
 Optional arguments *start* and *end* are interpreted as in slice notation.
    Return ``-1`` if *sub* is not found.